Ghostnode Intelligence

 Europe

-High regulatory alignment; strict export controls; strong enforcement and retrospective scrutiny
+Complete regulatory alignment; restrictive export controls; stringent oversight and detailed retrospective audits.

 United States

-Broad extraterritorial reach; aggressive secondary sanctions; financial system leverage
+Broad extraterritorial reach; aggressive deployment of secondary sanctions; systemic leverage of financial system dominance.

 GCC

-High trade connectivity; logistical and financial intermediation exposure; emphasis on reputational and correspondent risk
+Intensive trade linkages; exposure to logistical and financial intermediation; acute focus on reputational risk and correspondent banking.

 APAC

-Diverse regulatory approaches; manufacturing and technology supply chain exposure
+Divergent regulatory approaches; high exposure across manufacturing and technology sector supply chains.

 Africa & Latin America

-This diversity means sanctions risk cannot be assessed regionally in isolation – it must be evaluated across the full transaction ecosystem.
+This variation demonstrates that sanctions risk cannot be assessed in regional isolation – it must be analyzed across the entire transactional ecosystem.

-This table is available on desktop devices only.
+This element is available on desktop devices only.

 Mobile resolution does not support this visual format due to layout constraints.